danilo-dcs/lakehouse-R-package/README.md

 ### `client$search_collections_query()` <a name="clientsearch_collections_query">:</a> [_\[click here to go back to the top\]_](#index)

-**Basic Examples**:

-1. The following example searches any collection that contains the word 'covid' in its name.
+1. The following *example* searches any collection that contains the word 'covid' in its name.
 ```r
 client$search_collections_query('collection_name*covid')
 ```

-2. The following example search for any collection named `covv_patient_data`, inserted_by equals `0197eae8-bc59-7ac4-80b3-81bfec379f7e:user1@gmail.com` and inserted_at greater than `1747934722` (date in miliseconds)
+2. The following *example* search for any collection named `covv_patient_data`, inserted_by equals `0197eae8-bc59-7ac4-80b3-81bfec379f7e:user1@gmail.com` and inserted_at greater than `1747934722` (date in miliseconds)
 ```r
 client$search_collections_query(
   'collection_name=covv_patient_data',